 248-357-5544 | csz.info@shaareyzedek.org

-Shabbat Morning Services – 9:30 AM – Congregation Shaarey Zedek
+Social Worker Office Hours – 10:00 AM – Congregation Shaarey Zedek

-The CSZ Clergy, lay leaders and Gabbaim welcome you to an engaging morning service for Shabbat in-person in the Sanctuary.
-You may watch the Services on our high-definition Live Stream.
+The CSZ Clergy, lay leaders and digital Gabbai welcome you to an engaging evening minyan in the Bernstein Chapel.
+You may also join the service on Zoom.

 We utilize Siddur Sim Shalom.
 It is recommended that you purchase weekday morning, weekday afternoon, weekday evening and Shabbat books from the Rabbinical Assembly by clicking here.